QR Codes in Marketing: Custom Design Guide

 Branded vs. Plain QR Codes

 Generic, default black-and-white square QR codes are functional, but they lack branding, look sterile, and struggle to generate high user scan rates.
+Modern QR generation libraries allow you to transform the visual impact of your codes:

 - Add Center Logos: By embedding your company logo in the center of the code, you immediately reassure users that the destination link is safe, authentic, and associated with your brand.
+Keep the logo under 30% of the total area to preserve scannability.

 - Apply Brand Colors: Replacing standard black squares with your brand's color schema makes the code feel like an intentional part of your designer template.
+Always maintain a contrast ratio of at least 4:1 between the foreground and background.

 - Customize Dot & Corner Shapes: Rounding the edges of the dots or position-tracking squares makes the overall image look modern, organic, and friendly.
+Rounded styles can boost scan rates by up to 20% in retail environments.

 Design Rules for Flawless Scans